j5a6i7n8i9s0h/CITS3200-Project/README.md

 run : `python3 manage.py makemigrations animalwellbeing`
 run: `python3 manage.py migrate`

-If you run into any other issues let me know.
+If you run into any other issues let us know.

 To run locally:
 `python3 maange.py makemigrations animalwellbeing`